vuongducphuong/documentation/content/applications/inventory_and_mrp/purchase/products/uom.rst

    :align: center
    :alt: Create a second unit of measure in Leansoft Purchase

-You can now configure your product just as you would using Odoo's standard units of measure.
+You can now configure your product just as you would using Leansoft's standard units of measure.

 .. image:: uom/uom-product-configuration-new-units.png
    :align: center